 The Junebug ArtFest could not have grown as it has without the generosity of a multitude of people.
-Since everyone who collaborates on the Junebug is a volunteer, the following are the “local folks” who are willingly donating hours to discussion, planning, organizing, phone calling, and computer work to make this year’s ArtFest a reality.
+Since everyone who collaborates on the Junebug is a volunteer, the following are the “local folks” who are willingly donating hundreds of hours to discussion, planning, organizing, phone calling, and computer work to make each year’s ArtFest a reality.

-We wanted to introduce them to you and give you a glimpse of their connections to the arts.
+We would like to introduce them to you and give you a glimpse of their connections and contributions to the arts.

 Junebug INTERACTIVES COORDINATOR